You might be wondering: “Why start an affiliate program for my store?”

 - How big do you estimate their email list to be?

-- Is there evidence of other affiliate marketing happening on their site? (a good indicator they are familiar and open to it)
+- Is there evidence of other affiliate marketing programs on their site?
+(This is a good indicator they are familiar with affiliate programs and are open to them)

-Sort them by fittest and easiest to target and start contacting these people.
-Directly emailing these people, explaining what you do and inviting them to try some of your products is a great way to break the ice.
+Sort these people by fittest and easiest to target, then start contacting them.
+Directly emailing them, explaining what you do, and inviting them to try some of your products is a great way to break the ice.

-There are plenty of coupon/deal types that are great for use with your affiliates in your affiliate program.
-Here are the top 4 I recommend looking at:
+Plenty of coupon/deal types are great for use with your affiliates in your affiliate program.
+Here are the top 4 we recommend:

-Joint ventures are a great way to build trust with your affiliates where your affiliate also has something to sell.
+Joint ventures are a great way to build trust with your affiliates.
+They involve affiliates also having something to sell.

-You can do them in three main ways:
+You can do them in one or a combination of three main ways:

 - Create a product bundle together

-The point is to do something together that leverages both people’s audiences.
+The point is to do something together that leverages both parties’ audiences.

-A standing discount is an offer that your affiliate can make to their audience that doesn’t expire.
+A standing discount is a non-expiring offer that your affiliate can make to their audience.

-For example, 10% discount on all products using code UNIQUECODE10
+For example, a 10% discount on all products using the code UNIQUECODE10

 This works well when the affiliate

-The standing discount would could appear in their “recommended” section on their site or it might just be something they mention often in their content.
+The standing discount could appear on their website’s “recommended,” or it could be something they often mention in their content.

-It gives you long term access to that person’s audience, it lets you give a great standing offer to their audience so they know that you are legit, and more often than not, it leads to multiple links back to your site over time which is great for SEO too.
+We like this strategy because it’s long term.
+It gives you long-term access to that person’s audience and lets you give a great standing offer to their audience so they know that you’re legit.
+More often than not, it also leads to multiple links back to your site over time which is great for SEO.

 Exclusive Audience Deals

-In some ways this is like a standing discount that is perhaps more temporary in nature.
-An exclusive audience deal could be something you just want to promote only to that affiliate’s audience as a temporary arrangement.
+In some ways, this is like a more temporary standing discount.
+An exclusive audience deal could be something you want to promote to that affiliate’s audience only as a temporary arrangement.

-It might be a special hidden discount on one of your top “entry” products (this gets tons of people in the door that can be sold to again later), or it might be some special product bundle that you can only get via that person’s coupon code.
+It might be a special hidden discount on one of your top “entry” products, which could gets tons of people in the door whom you can sell to again later.
+Alternatively, it might be some special product bundle that you can only get via that person’s coupon code.

-You can even do things like free shipping deals with this.
-Anything to make the promotion unique and stand out from the rest.
-This is what gets customers motivated to click on affiliate links.
+You can even do things like free shipping deals or anything that makes a promotion unique and stand out from the rest.

-With exclusive audience deals you are more likely to get the affiliate to email their list and shout it out on social media, giving you much more coverage.
+With exclusive audience deals, you’re more likely to get the affiliate to email their list and shout it out on social media, giving you additional coverage.